open-sauced/docs/docs/introduction.md

 ## FAQs

-- Add information about FAQs here
+- Add information about FAQs here.

 ## Community

-- Add information about the community here
+- Add information about the community here.

 ## Contributing